 I loved visiting this museum when I was in Paris many years ago.
 Here’s your chance to see most of their collections online.

 Tune in each day to watch live feedings of the various species at Ripley’s Aquarium of Canada.
 Aquarium educators will also be sharing educational encounters and story time.
-You can also watch live footage of sharks at Ripley’s Aquarium on the website’s Shark Camera.
+You can also watch live footage of fish at Ripley’s Aquarium on the website’s Rainbow Reef Camera.